 Features in the Study Area may provide candidate significant wildlife habitat in the form of Bat Maternity Colonies, Amphibian Breeding habitat (Wetlands), and Amphibian Movement Corridors.
-As there will be no impacts to the wetlands adjacent to Stillwater Creek (within the valleyland) where the candidate amphibian breeding and movement corridors are identified, it is anticipated that these features will continue to provide habitat for amphibians during and after project completion.
-However, there will be impacts to approximately 649 m2 of the MAMM3 - Mixed Mineral Meadow Marsh community north of the Scots Pine naturalized plantation to construct the access road.
-There will also be an approximate total of 3,231 m2 of forested habitat permanently removed because of the access road construction; however, it is expected that due to the amount of contiguous forested habitat remaining both north and south of the Site after construction is complete, there will not be a significant negative impact to the candidate Bat Maternity Colonies habitat because of the project.
+As there will be no impacts to the wetlands adjacent to Stillwater Creek (within the valleyland) where candidate amphibian breeding and movement corridors are identified, it is anticipated that these features will continue to provide habitat for amphibians during and after Project completion.
+Similarly, it is expected that the FODM4-5 - Dry-Fresh Manitoba Maple Deciduous Forest ecosite adjacent to Stillwater Creek will continue to provide candidate Bat Maternity Colonies habitat after construction is complete.